Nmcleon/sorting_algorithms/README.md

 ## Insertion Sort 📥

-Insertion Sort is another simple sorting algorithm that builds the final sorted array one item at a time.
+It is a simple sorting algorithm that builds the final sorted array one item at a time.
 It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.

 - Prototype: `void insertion_sort_list(listint_t **list)`
 - Time Complexity: